-Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Saskatchewan Health Authority (SHA) Saskatchewan Health Authority (SHA) Provide accurate information to the public concerning the incident.
+Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additiona Supports Saskatchewan Health Authority (SHA) Saskatchewan Health Authority (SHA) Provide accurate information to the public concerning the incident.
 Provide guidance and assistance at evacuation centre(s).
 Provide health related information about toxic chemicals and by-products.
 Provide guidance on public health advisories, public evacuation and sheltering.
 Provide guidance on rescinding a declaration of public evacuation and on allowing re-occupancy.
 Investigate health complaints from the public.
 Provide advice to the POC and to the REOC on existing or potential health effects associated with the incident where possible.
 Provide health advice and safety levels for any health or special care facilities and for other persons that are likely to be sensitive from the impact as a result of the incident.
 Ensure local hospitals are alerted when there is potential for an impact from a release.
 Coordinate the provision of medical services during an emergency.
 Where appropriate and necessary, can declare a Local State of Public Health Emergency.
-Contact the Saskatchewan Health Author to impact public health (e.g. contaminated verify that SHA and/or FNIH (First Nation of the emergency - use the 24-Hour Embelow for all notifications across Saskat Phone: 1-306-5149-8570 (Minimal Management Unit) Email: HEMonCall@health.gov Check with appropriate Pembina SME for requirements. ted drinking water). ons & Inuit Health) have been notified nergency Notification number and email chewan: stry of Health - Health Emergency .sk.ca SHA may provide safety messaging to the public and will relay situational information to the local health system.
+Contact the Saskatchewan Health Authori to impact public health (e.g. contaminated Verify that SHA and/or FNIH (First Nations of the emergency - use the 24-Hour Emer below for all notifications across Saskatch Phone: 1-306-5149-8570 (Ministr Management Unit) Email: HEMonCall@health.gov.sk Check with appropriate Pembina SME for requirements. d drinking water). s & Inuit Health) have been notified rgency Notification number and email rewan: ry of Health - Health Emergency k.ca SHA may provide safe messaging to the public ar will relay situational information the local hea system.